spack/spack/lib/spack/docs/environments.rst

 version, and compiler name to determine the path for a given package.
 This view selects all packages that depend on MPI, and excludes those built with the PGI compiler at version 18.5.
-The root specs with their (transient) link and run type dependencies will be put in the view due to the  ``link: all`` option, and the files in the view will be symlinks to the spack install directories.
+The root specs with their (transitive) link and run type dependencies will be put in the view due to the  ``link: all`` option, and the files in the view will be symlinks to the spack install directories.